 What is LoLa?

-We are excited to announce that in 2017 we have become a 501(c)(3) nonprofit.
+In 2017 we became a 501(c)(3) nonprofit.
 We look forward to the expanded opportunities this status will bring our organization and appreciate your support along the journey.

 Connect • Create • Grow

 LoLa is a volunteer-driven community organization that showcases, nurtures and supports Longfellow arts and artists.
 We strive to represent the diversity of the Longfellow neighborhood through the arts.

 LoLa partners with neighborhood arts organizations, nonprofits, small businesses, and residents to design and host a variety of events and activities that: